Greater Kansas City Chapter

 Kansas City Chapter

-College Student Engagement Committee Chair
+College Student Engagement Committee Chair 2024-present

-Membership Committee Co-Chair
+Membership Committee Co-Chair 2024-present

 My name is Whitney Vaughn, and I am the Launchpad Program Director at the Henry W. Bloch School of Management at UMKC!
 Launchpad is a renewable scholarship and I assist all of the undergraduate business scholars with career readiness and professional development.
 I believe in developing effective LEADERS to enrich the lives of the people and communities we serve.
 I am excited to share my knowledge and expertise!
 Fun fact about me: I have an identical twin sister; Brittany.
 She lives in Dallas and is also a member of the GCKC Chapter!! 😊

-Chanté Evans
+Chanté Hearn

 Kansas City Chapter

-Communications Committee Chair
+Communications Committee Chair 2024-present

-Chanté Evans works as an Academic Support Coordinator for UMKC's Supplemental Instruction and Tutoring programs.
+Chanté Hearn works as an Academic Support Coordinator for UMKC's Supplemental Instruction and Tutoring programs.
 She also serves as one of the Assistant Directors of the International Center for Supplemental Instruction.
 Chanté has a passion for education, collaboration, and building relationships with students, faculty, and staff alike.
 Her side passions revolve around using social media as a creative medium for sharing information.
 Regarding her role within ABWHE's Greater Kansas City chapter, she will be tasked with creating and maintaining a strong social media presence as well as working with the appropriate parties to share the benefits of being in an organization like this one.

 Latoya Woods